 Our stock price has been and is likely to continue to be volatile.
 The stock market in general, and the market for biotechnology and medical device companies in particular, have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
-During the period from January 1, 2019, through December 31, 2019, the high and low closing prices of our common stock ranged from \$2.99 to \$1.35.
+During the period from January 1, 2021, through December 31, 2021, the high and low closing prices of our common stock ranged from \$3.30 to \$0.41.
 As a result of this volatility, investors may not be able to sell their common stock at or above the purchase price.
 The market price for our common stock may be influenced by many factors, including the following:

-- the results of DESTINY PWS, our ongoing Phase III trial of DCCR in PWS; - our ability to successfully commercialize, and realize significant revenues from sales of our products; - the success of competitive products or technologies; - the results of other clinical studies of our products or those of our competitors; - regulatory or legal developments in the U.S. and other countries, especially changes in laws or regulations applicable to our products; - introductions and announcements of new products by us, our commercialization partners, or our competitors, and the timing of these introductions or announcements; - actions taken by regulatory agencies with respect to our products, clinical studies, manufacturing process or sales and marketing terms; - variations in our financial results or those of companies that are perceived to be similar to us; - the success of our efforts to acquire or in-license additional products or planned products; - developments concerning our collaborations, including but not limited to those with our sources of manufacturing supply and our commercialization partners; - developments concerning our ability to bring our manufacturing processes to scale in a cost-effective manner;

-- announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - developments or disputes concerning patents or other proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our products; - our ability or inability to raise additional capital and the terms on which we raise it; - the recruitment or departure of key personnel; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - actual or anticipated changes in earnings estimates or changes in stock market analyst recommendations regarding our common stock, other comparable companies or our industry generally; - trading volume of our common stock; - sales of our common stock by us or our stockholders; - general economic, industry and market conditions; and - the other risks described in this "Risk Factors" section.
+- the results of our clinical trials and our ability to obtain regulatory approval of DCCR in Prader Willi Syndrome, our clinical trials and our ability to obtain regulatory approval for DCCR; - · our ability to successfully commercialize, and realize significant revenues from sales of our products; - · the success of competitive products or technologies; - the results of other clinical studies of our products or those of our competitors; - regulatory or legal developments in the U.S. and other countries, especially changes in laws or regulations applicable to our products; - introductions and announcements of new products by us, our commercialization partners, or our competitors, and the timing of these introductions or announcements: - · actions taken by regulatory agencies with respect to our products, clinical studies, manufacturing process or sales and marketing terms; - variations in our financial results or those of companies that are perceived to be similar to us; - the success of our efforts to acquire or in-license additional products or planned products; - developments concerning our collaborations, including but not limited to those with our sources of manufacturing supply and our commercialization partners; - · developments concerning our ability to bring our manufacturing processes to scale in a cost-effective manner; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - developments or disputes concerning patents or other proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our products; - · our ability or inability to raise additional capital and the terms on which we raise it; - the recruitment or departure of key personnel; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - actual or anticipated changes in earnings estimates or changes in stock market analyst recommendations regarding our common stock, other comparable companies or our industry generally; - · trading volume of our common stock; - · sales of our common stock by us or our stockholders; - general economic, industry and market conditions; including those due to inflation; and - the other risks described in this "Risk Factors" section.